Travelling overseas: liquids, aerosols and gels

 Travelling with liquids, aerosols and gels on international flights PDF: 1995 KB

-Australia restricts the quantity of liquids, aerosols and gels you can carry onboard international flights only.
+Australia restricts the quantity of liquids, aerosols and gels you can carry onboard international flights only, these restrictions do not apply to your checked-in baggage.
 This applies if you are:

 - leaving Australia